Arthur Slater was born in Ashton-under-Lyne, Lancashire on May 10th, 1896.

 UK on Leave

 Five days after rejoining his unit, on May 26, 1917, he was granted 10 days leave in the UK rejoining his battalion on June 14, 1917.
-They must have been very pleased to see him as he had now been away for two full years.
+His family must have been very pleased to see him as he had now been fighting overseas for two full years.

-Just over a week after returning from leave, on June 23, 1917, Arthur was severely wounded when he was shot in the right thigh at Havrincourt Wood.
+Just over a week after returning from leave, on June 23, 1917, Arthur was seriously wounded when he was hit in the right thigh by shrapnel at Havrincourt Wood, near Trescault.

-The Battalion had just moved back into the trenches of Havrincourt Wood on the evening of the 21st, relieving the 1/4th East Lancashire Regiment.
-The Battalion War Diary says very little; only that the men of A Company were engaged in digging a communication trench at night.
-He was one of 23 “Other Ranks” 1/9th Manchesters wounded that month.
+The Battalion had just moved from billets at Ytres back into the reserve line on the evening of the 21st, relieving the 1/4th East Lancashire Regiment.
+The Battalion War Diary says very little; only that the majority of the men were engaged in digging firing trenches, (Bazooza Avenue and Frith Alley), and a communication trench.

 HM Ambulance Transport Kalyan left Netley (near Southampton) on July 8th under escort and made a calm and uneventful passage to Le Havre, arriving at 4:30am on July 9th.
 By 5:30pm they had embarked 775 patients (90 of which had come from Ambulance Train No 7) and sailed for Southampton.
 The Kalyan arrived at Berth 21, Southampton, on the morning of July 10th and began disembarking patients at 10am.
 The war diary reports that progress was slow that day, additional lift capacity being required.